“Be quiet, I’m reading.”

 Peter shrugged.
 “Can’t help you.”

 “Are there any werewolves on this farm?”

-“There’s thirty different types of monsters on that farm, and every single one of them is nosy.
+“There’s thirty different types of monsters on this farm, and every single one of them is nosy.
 Nothing sneaks onto our farm.
 Nothing hides on our farm.”

 Was that a threat or a warning?

-Something moving in the forest caught Peter’s eye, and he squinted past Hal, into the thick pockets of mist rolling across the landscape.
+Movement in the forest drew Peter’s attention, and he squinted past Hal.
 The cramped trees created entire voids of darkness, and on the far right of what he knew to be a large oak, a pair of glowing silver eyes winked to life.

 “What were you gonna say, boy?

 Hal lifted his chin.
 “What about the howl?”

 What howl?
 Peter did the first thing that came to mind—he howled.